AgustinChavero/Library-PHP-Laravel/all-documentation/endpoints/book.md

 ## Delete

--   Only the author (creator of this book), being logged in, can delete the book
+-   Only the logged author (creator of this book), being logged in, can delete the book

         http://127.0.0.1:8000/api/book/delete/:id

+-   To delete a book you need to send by headers:

+    -   Authorization

+            Bearer 1|kHLH6JDjycTzkAFTroCgZylOeTI9o4kFIz9Ahj3p0a1a15bf

 -   To delete a book you need to send by params: